Critical configurations for three projective views: Acknowledgments

 I would like to thank my two supervisors, Kristian Ranestad and Kathlén Kohn, for their help and guidance, for providing me with useful insights, and for their belief in my work.
+I thank the anonymous referee for a very thorough and helpful report.
 I would also like to thank the Norwegian National Security Authority for funding my project.